23 Loose Parts Ideas for Early Childhood Math

 Loose parts can be the perfect standard measurement unit for children learning to measure using indirect comparison.

 The prompts used in this learning invitation are aligned to the ACARA Measurement content descriptors.
-You can grab the full set HERE.
+You can grab the full Measurement set HERE.

 13. Measuring Height and Length